Where to start?

 A lien is put on your house by the mortgage lender on closing.
 Your closing date is the date you take possession of the house.

-By having the loan secured against the property, this reduced risk to the lender helps people as well, as the lender can then lend to you at a lower interest rate.
-This is why mortgage rates are lower then personal loan and credit card rates.
+By having the loan secured against real estate, this reduced risk to the lender helps as the lender can lend to you at a lower interest rate.
+This is why mortgage rates are lower than personal loan and credit card rates.

-For this extra protection, fixed rates are higher than variable rates and also the longer you secure a rate for, such as 10 years over five years, the higher the interest rate.
+For this extra protection, fixed rates are higher than variable rates and also the longer you secure a rate, such as 10 years over five years, the higher the interest rate.

-Variable rate mortgage is are also sometimes called adjustable rate mortgages.
+Variable rate mortgages are also sometimes called adjustable rate mortgages.
 The main difference between them and a fixed rate mortgage is that the interest rate can change during the term.
-The variable interest rate is offer based on the bank’s mortgage prime rate and this rate is benchmarked to the Bank of Canada overnight rate.
+The variable interest rate is offered based on the bank’s mortgage prime rate and this rate is benchmarked to the Bank of Canada overnight rate.

 As the Bank of Canada overnight rate goes up and down, the bank’s mortgage prime rate will go up and down and therefore your variable mortgage interest rate will go up and down.
 During these changes one of two things can happen, your payment will increase or decrease or your amortization will increase or decrease, if the bank or you do not change the payment amount.